-And even if you work at X organization try to find stories that help Participants expand their worldview.
+And even if you work at X organisation try to find stories that help Participants expand their worldview.

-You’ll have plenty of time to focus back on your own organization throughout other parts of the workshop.
+You’ll have plenty of time to focus back on your own organisation throughout other parts of the workshop.

 Lesson: Earnestness and preachiness don’t work really well in values-driven programs.
 Storytelling and treating adults like adults works a lot better.

 5. Be realistic about what happens in a values-based workshop

 At the outset I was clear about what I expected would happen to people as they passed through our day together.